 Both are the Philippines.
 Both are "raising 10 pigs."

-This guide walks through the actual numbers for each scenario — not optimistic projections.
+Below are the actual numbers for each scenario.
+Not optimistic projections.

 What this means for a 10-pig batch:

-- Home-mixed feed and smart timing are no longer optional — they are survival strategies
+- Home-mixed feed and good timing are no longer optional.
+They are survival strategies

-Bottom line: The fundamentals of Philippine pig farming are sound.
-The current margin squeeze is a tariff and import policy problem, not a structural one.
-Farmers who control feed costs, time their batches well, and manage risk carefully will survive this cycle.
-Those who start with borrowed money and 100% commercial feed at current farmgate prices may not.
+Bottom line: The fundamentals are sound.
+The late-2025 squeeze was a tariff and import-policy problem, not a structural one.
+Farmers who control feed costs, time their batches, and manage risk will ride through it.
+Those who start with borrowed money and 100% commercial feed at trough prices may not.

 The One Equation That Matters